Try Microsoft Edge A fast and secure browser that's designed for Windows 10 No thanks Get started

 Skype for Web is now available for all users in all countries.
 If you’re here because you’re on Skype for Web, then thank you for helping us test our new product.
 Your feedback helps us make improvements to Skype every single day.

 Skype for Web is the easiest way to enjoy Skype’s features without downloading the app.
 You can sign into Skype for Web on Skype.com and get chatting straight away on instant messaging.
-If you want to make voice or video calls, you’ll need to download a plugin.
+If you want to make voice or video calls, you’ll need to use Microsoft Edge and the latest versions of Chrome.

 Skype for Web is available globally.
 To get started, visit skype.com and click on the link to launch Skype for Web or go to web.skype.com.